Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Full_Content_Database
-     - A COUNTER Host_Type for report providers that offer databases that are a collection of content items that are not otherwise part of a serial or monograph (i.e. non-aggregated).
+     - A COUNTER Host_Type for report providers that offer databases that are a collection of content items that are not aggregated into titles (i.e. not part of a serial or book or other title).
+Full_Content_Database may include but not be exclusively composed of multimedia content items.

-       Note: In contrast to A&I_Databases and Aggregated_Full_Content the Investigations and Requests for Full_Content_Databases (like for example Cochrane Database of Systematic Reviews) are reported with Data_Type Database.
      -

    * - Full-text article